TheNetNomad/Nomad-BASIC/README.md

 # Differences from most BASICs
 * Nothing is in real time, no reading of individual keystrokes or doing timed actions
 * Spaces are required between all commands
-* Variables do not need to be allocated before usage with DIM, DEFINT, LET et cetera
+* Variables do not need to be allocated before usage with DIM, DEFINT, LET et cetera.
+The only exception is arrays which must be allocated with AR = [] instead of DIM AR(x)
 * Array contents and set and retrieved with [] instead of ()
 * Execution time is capped out at 1 second for each message sent (PROMPTing for INPUT resets this clock)
 * Text output is limitted to 2000 characters (PROMPTing for INPUT resets this count)